antonfirsov/docs/2019/01-Jan/perfcollect-cpu-sidecar-container/perfcollect-cpu-sidecar-container.md

    In this example, a shared docker volume is mapped to the `/tmp` directory of both the application container and the sidecar container.
-Since both of their `/tmp` directories are backed by the same volume, the sidecar container can access files written by the application container.
+Since both of their `/tmp` directories are backed by the same volume, the sidecar container can access files written into the `tmp` directory by the application container.

-   Run the following docker command to create a volume.

-   > ```shell
-   > user@host ~/project/webapi $ docker volume create shared-tmp
-   > ```

-5. Run the application container with a name (`application` in this example).
-Map the `/tmp` folder to shared volume.
+   Run the application container with a name (`application` in this example) since it’s easier to refer to the container using its name.
+Map the `/tmp` folder to a volume named `shared-tmp`.
+Docker will create the volume if it does not exist yet.

    > ```shell
    > user@host ~/project/webapi $ docker run -p 80:80 -v shared-tmp:/tmp --name application application